 Currently, Pfizer, Moderna, and Johnson & Johnson (Janssen) vaccines have Emergency Use Authorization (EUA) in the USA.
 The AstraZeneca and Novavax vaccine may undergo evaluation soon.
 Vaccines are generally available to the public 1-2 months after review.
-TONHC currently uses Moderna and J&J/Janssen (J&J/Janssen currently under a pause).
+TONHC currently uses Moderna and J&J/Janssen.
 Both of these vaccine brands have been shown to be safe and effective to prevent COVID-19 infection and most importantly, especially serious cases.